 The investing strategies I’d been working on for my former employer started really paying off.
 And my first “customers” — still just friends and family back then — started to see big changes in their portfolios.
 And they started to talk to their friends and families about how much money their buddy was helping them make.

 But the good news is that you don’t have to take that kind of risk at all because I already did.
 And I want to turn my risk into your reward.

 I’ve spent years devising the strategies I used to pull myself out of debt and into a luxurious sailboat.
 And I’ve spent over a decade building up a network of venture capitalists, private equity consultants, serial entrepreneurs, and corporate executives.

 And I founded Main Street Ventures so that I could share that network and those strategies with people like you.
 I don’t want to make the rich any richer; I want to help people who really need my help.

-To a seat at the table,
+To your seat at the table,

 Founder, Main Street Ventures